• Skip to primary navigation

 What is frutti di mare made of?

-Frutti di mare is a combination of a variety of different types of seafood cooked to perfection in a sauce made with dry white wine and minced garlic cloves, as well as herbs (like fresh basil leaves and fresh parsley) and spices.
+Frutti di mare combines various types of seafood cooked to perfection in a sauce made with dry white wine, minced garlic cloves, herbs (like fresh basil leaves and fresh parsley), and spices.
 The succulent seafood is then served over a bed of pasta.

 What region is frutti di mare from?